 Coastal governments previously mandated to dispose of tires at sea through their artificial reef programs no longer have to do so.
-During the 1990s dramatic achievements have been made in finding alternative solutions for managing disposal of waste tires.
+During the 1990s dramatic achievements were made in finding alternative solutions for managing disposal of waste tires.
 Until 1989, almost all waste tires in Florida were landfilled or stockpiled (Florida Department of Environmental Protection, Waste Tire Program).
-Since that time, state tire programs have made major accomplishments in the utilization of waste tires through burning as fuel and the creation of crum for playgrounds, road beds, etc. Nationwide, less than 10% of scrap tires generated in the U.S. were being used or recycled prior to 1990.
-Today, more than 70% of scrap tires are being used or recycled (Scrap Tire Management Council 2001).
+Since that time, state tire programs have made major accomplishments in the utilization of waste tires through burning as fuel and the creation of crumb for playgrounds, road beds, etc.

+Nationwide, less than 10% of scrap tires generated in the U.S. were being used or recycled prior to 1990.
+Currently, 81.4% by weight of the scrap tires generated nationwide are utilized by enduse markets (U.S. Tire Manufacturers Association, 2018).
+All tires, including the massive earth moving vehicle tires, are available for recycling.
 Illegal stockpiles of waste tires have also been significantly reduced during the last ten years.

-During the 1960s and 1970s, tire manufactures such as Goodyear provided bundling machines, strapping material, and public relations brochures to promote tires as artificial reefs.
+During the 1960s and 1970s, tire manufacturers such as Goodyear provided bundling machines, strapping material, and public relations brochures to promote tires as artificial reefs.
 Today however, with improved scrap tire management in the United States, a variety of economically viable markets for scrap tires have been developed, essentially eliminating industry interest in scrap tire disposal as artificial reefs.